maquejp/multitech-cli/scripts/mobile/flutter/README.md

 ## Overview

 The Flutter project generator creates a new Flutter application with:
-- A clean architecture folder structure following best practices
+- A feature-based architecture for better organization and maintainability
 - Essential dependencies pre-configured
 - Basic app setup with Material Design
 - Common utilities and helpers